 Despite having visited high altitude areas throughout Peru and Bolivia, our trip to Uyuni from Sucre has required an ascent of 800 metres, and it’s evident after fifteen minutes of lugging my backpack to a cheap hotel that I’m going to need to take it easy for the rest of the day so my body can adjust to less oxygen.

 Nursing a mild headache and feeling very tired and short of breath, Dave and I make a quick visit to a pizzeria before burying ourselves under blankets for the evening in our basic but nice enough private room.

-After weeks of researching good tour companies on the internet, and reading lots of horror stories around four-wheel drive accidents and drunkenly incompetent tour guides, we’ve decided to take our trip to the salt flats with Red Planet; a mid-range company in terms of cost but with mostly good reviews.
-So, wrapping ourselves in layers in preparation for chilly temperatures despite blazing sunshine, we begin our day not long after sunrise, excitedly setting off as passengers in a convoy of 4x4s.
+After weeks of researching good tour companies on the internet, and reading lots of horror stories about four-wheel drive accidents and drunkenly incompetent tour guides, we’ve decided to take our trip to the salt flats with Red Planet; a mid-range company in terms of cost but with mostly good reviews.
+So, wrapping ourselves in layers in preparation for chilly temperatures despite Red Planet; a mid-range company in terms of cost but with mostly good reviews.
+So, wrapping ourselves in layers in preparation for chilly temperatures despite the blazing sunshine, we begin our day not long after sunrise, excitedly setting off as passengers in a convoy of 4x4s.